terraform-ibm-modules/terraform-ibm-zvsi/README.md

 ## Summary

-This repository contains deployable architecture solutions that help provision VPC landing zones, PowerVS workspaces, and interconnect them.
-The solutions are available in the IBM Cloud Catalog and can also be deployed without the catalog, except for the second solution below.
+This repository contains wazi deployable architecture solutions that help provision VPC landing zones and interconnect them.
+The below solutions are available in the IBM Cloud Catalog and can also be deployed without the catalog.

 Two solutions are offered:
 1. [Quickstart Variation](https://github.com/terraform-ibm-modules/terraform-ibm-zvsi/tree/standard_quickstart/solutions/quickstart)